evokerplayz/tiered/README.md

 #### Reforge

 Reforging items to get other tiers can be done at the anvil.
 There is a slot which is called "base" on the left and a slot called "addition" on the right.
 The addition slot can only contain items which are stated in the `tiered:reforge_addition` item tag.
 The base slot can contain the reforging item material item if existent, otherwise it can only contain `tiered:reforge_base_item` tag items.
 The base slot item can get changed via datapack, an example can be found below and has to get put in the `tiered:reforge_items` folder.
+The `tiered:modifier_restricted` item tag can be used to restrict item modifiers including reforging.

 ```json
 {